thetombomb91/nextjs-blog/posts/nextjs-build-times-and-incremental-static-regeneration.md

 }
 ```

 ISR is incredibly helpful when working with a Content Management System (CMS).
 If we have content being pulled in via getStaticProps(), when we can change content in the CMS, and it will automatically regenerate.
-Without even doing a build, we know that the 2nd person to visit the page will see the changes from our CMS.
+Without even doing a build, we know that ISR will regenerate our page once someone visits it.

 ## Considerations when using ISR